int020h/pimatic-bmp180/README.md

 5 (SCL1 I2C)     | blue        | SCL

 *Note that the BMP180 sensor requires 3.3V and will fry at 5V!
-Picture above shows the GY-68 module featuring the BMP180 sensor.

 Raspberry pi setup
 =======================